cloudmesh-community/book/chapters/pi/setup-ultimate.md

    Make sure `if=` contains the path to image and `of=` contains the name of the SD card otherwise you may ruin your hard disk

-To check, if the image was properly writtne you can do the following:
+To check, if the image was properly written you can do the following:

 8. Create an image again from the SD card by running the following command: